Welcome to Cloud Content Delivery (CCD)

 Using Cloud Content Delivery, you organize your content into buckets to create a clear workflow for your project.
-A bucket is a single context for publishing content, such as the platform or environment.
-A typical workflow example could be having separate buckets for development, staging and production builds, with names such as
+A bucket is a single context for publishing content.
+A typical workflow example could be having separate buckets for different platforms, with names such as

-ios_production.
+android.
+The buckets could be in different environments, such as the production and development environments.
 A bucket can be private or public.
-Private buckets protect read access to buckets with an access token, so that only those users with that access token can retrieve content from that bucket.
-You can also mark a bucket as "promotion only" in order to restrict write access to that bucket and prevent mistakes such as uploading incorrect content to the wrong bucket.
+Private buckets protect read access to buckets with an access token, so only those users with that access token can retrieve content from that bucket.
+You can also mark a bucket as "promotion only" to restrict write access to that bucket and prevent mistakes such as uploading incorrect content to the wrong bucket.
 The image below shows a sample bucket as it appears in CCD, including its bucket ID, Promotion Only setting, Privacy setting, description, and the details for a release within the bucket.